 Well, it might sound like a pretty simple thing.
-However, date and time are important factors that can affect the overall performance of the PC.
-There are two methods to get it done, and we mentioned those methods below.
+However, date and time are important factors that can affect the PC’s overall performance.
+There are two methods, and we mentioned those methods below.

 - First, you should launch the “Command Prompt” feature along with the administrator privileges.

-- When you are in the command prompt window, you should enter the command “wsrest.”
+- When in the command prompt window, you should enter the command “wsrest.”
 Be sure that you avoid inverted commas.

 - Hit the “Enter” key, and you will see that the program is running.

-If not, you can simply use the Control Panel to change Date & Time parameters.
-Mentioned below is how to perform it.
+If not, you can simply use the Control Panel to change the Date & Time parameters.

 - First, please go to the Control Panel.
-You can input the text “Control Panel” in the search box to do that.
+You can input the text “Control Panel” in the search box.
 Then go to the “Date and Time” so you can proceed.